Sedimark/dlt-booth/README.md

 3. [Useful tools for development and integration](#dev-utils)

 ## Environment setup
-In dlt-booth/env folder, create a .env file starting from .env.example and update the values accordingly to your development enviroment.
+In dlt-booth/env folder, create a .env file starting from example.env and update the values accordingly to your development enviroment.

 ```env
 RUST_LOG=debug # Log level [debug, info, error]